bloom-ux/wp-outdated-pages/README.md

 Get js dependencies and build the vue client used for the admin panel with:

 `yarn install && npx encore production`

+Go to your WordPress admin panel and search within the "Pages" menu.